tohojo/bufferbloat-net/content/codel/wiki/CakeRecipes.md

 ---
 title: CakeRecipes
 date: 2020-10-07T14:10:00
-lastmod: 2020-10-07T14:10:00
+lastmod: 2020-10-05T14:10:00
 type: wiki
 ---
 Cake Recipes
 ============
-[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013 and has been included in the Linux kernel since v4.19.
+[Cake](Cake.md) is the comprehensive queue management system the bufferbloat project has been working on since 2013.
+It has been included in the Linux kernel since v4.19.

 These recipes are annotated combinations of settings that have been used for particular kinds of networks, organized from